fiugd/blog/_releases/backlog.md

 <!-- more -->

 # exiled from v0.4.6
+- when rollup error occurs ( /!/script ), indicate this somehow to caller
 - after files are commited, should remove "changed" status
 - codemirror mini-map doesn't appear until doc is focused
 - codemirror native scrollbars